MohamedElaraby99/GENIOTech/DEPLOYMENT.md

 # Change the secret key for security
 SECRET_KEY=your-super-secret-key-here

-# Update database URL if using PostgreSQL
+# SQLite database (default and only supported)
-DATABASE_URL=postgresql://geniotech_user:your_password@localhost/geniotech_crm
+DATABASE_URL=sqlite:///instance/crm.db

 # Set your domain (if applicable)
 SERVER_NAME=your-domain.com